Unlearning's Blind Spots: Over-Unlearning and Prototypical Relearning Attack: : An Unlearning Framework Against Over-Unlearning and Prototypical Relearning Attacks

-\textbf{(ii) Intra-class Dispersion Objective.}\; As shown in Figure~\ref{fig:sec_4_2_relearn}, tightly clustered unlearned feature embeddings are susceptible to Prototypical Relearning Attacks.
+\textbf{(ii) Intra-class Dispersion Objective.}\; As shown in Figure~\ref{fig:sec_4_2_relearn}, tightly clustered unlearned feature embeddings are susceptible to PRA.
 This vulnerability arises when the feature representations of forget samples are insufficiently dispersed, allowing attackers to easily exploit their structure and indicating incomplete unlearning.
 To address this, we introduce an Intra-class Dispersion Objective \(\mathcal{L}_{\text{sim}}\), which computes the averaged pairwise cosine similarities between the samples of the unlearned feature embeddings for each forget class.
-This explicitly encourages the dispersion of these embeddings, thereby mitigating the risk of potential relearning attacks:
+This encourages the dispersion of these embeddings, thereby mitigating the risk of relearning attacks:

 where $\mathcal{D}_f^{(c)}$ is the set of forget samples for class $c$.
-As a result, minimizing \(\mathcal{L}_\text{sim}\) disperses the feature embeddings of forget examples, making them less representative of prototypes.
+Minimizing \(\mathcal{L}_\text{sim}\) disperses the feature embeddings of forget examples, making them less representative of prototypes.